Papantla: Vanilla

 Papantla is the heart of Mexico's vanilla-growing region, called Totonacapan and the spice has been grown and trade here since well into the pre-Hispanic period.
-According to legend.
-The Totonacs have lived and grown vanilla since they came to this area after the downfall of Teotihuacan.
+According to legend, the Totonacs have lived and grown vanilla since they came to this area after the downfall of Teotihuacan.
+Initially, the Totonacs gathered vanilla from wild orchids in the forests, but by the late 18th century, they began cultivating it in small plots, incorporating the crop into their traditional agricultural systems.
+This shift allowed them to increase production and participate in the growing vanilla trade while maintaining their economic autonomy.
+The system that emerged from these communal land holdings is known as the condueñazgo, where each participant owned a share of the total plot of land and the profit produced therein.
+By the 19th century, Papantla had become Mexico’s leading vanilla-producing region, with much of its crop exported to Europe and later the United States.
+Unlike many other cash crops, vanilla did not require extensive land clearing or disrupt Totonac subsistence farming, instead providing an important supplementary income that was used for household needs, religious ceremonies, and community obligations.
+Further, vanilla's unique growability in the region left the Paplanta lower class completely dependent on the crop, further antagonizing the tensions that rose from pushes for privatization that lead to a starker contrast between classes.

 The origin of the plant is said to have come from the death of two young lovers.
 The young woman, Tzacopantziza, was the daughter of a king named Tenitztli.
 She was so beautiful that her father consecrated her to the goddess Tonacayohua so that no mortal man may have her.
 However, a young prince by the name of Zkatan-Oxga, kidnapped her.
 This angered the gods and send a monster to terrify the people.
 The priests found the couple hiding in the mountains and decapitated them both.
 Where their blood spilled, a plant began to grow, which soon began to give the people their fragrant flowers and seed pods.